- Dive Sites

-Blue Marlin is one of the oldest and probably best-known dive center on the island, with 5 locations around Indonesia.
-It’s history going back to early ’90s when Gili Trawangan was nothing more than a few wooden shacks on the beach and a land full of coconut plantations.
+Blue Marlin is one of the oldest and probably best-known dive centers on the island, with 5 locations around Indonesia.
+It’s history going back to the early ’90s when Gili Trawangan was nothing more than a few wooden shacks on the beach and a land full of coconut plantations.

 Loads of the dive sites were explored by Blue Marlin founders back in the day.

 Today, however, a fresh team of instructors will take you underwater and teach you in many different languages.
 If you want to become a technical diving instructor that is the place to go.

 Blue Marlin Tech was the first technical diving operation around the islands and now is run by a professional team of instructors.
 After diving all day, you can lose yourself at the Blue Marlin Monday Party, and dance away your night.